 Adaptation to climate change

-Scotland is already experiencing the effects of climate change, and this brings both risks and opportunities.
+Scotland is already experiencing the effects of climate change, such as warmer summers and wetter winters.

-Climate projections for the next century indicate that climate trends observed over the last century will not only continue, but intensify.
+Climate projections for the next century indicate that these trends will not only continue, but intensify.
 Read the latest summary for Scotland of the scientific information from the UK Met Office Climate Projections.

 Our climate change adaptation programme